fumifumi0831/bgm-creator-web/README.md

 2. **Download Your Video**
    - Once processing is complete, download your video
    - Upload to YouTube or use as needed

+## Sound Profiles

+The application includes several sound profiles to optimize audio for different purposes:

+- **Default**: Balanced audio profile with moderate bass enhancement
+- **Work**: Enhanced for work environments with focus on concentration
+- **Relax**: Warmer sound profile ideal for relaxation and meditation
+- **Focus**: Strong frequency adjustment for maximum focus and concentration

 ## Documentation